paganel/chwm-sa/README.md

 ## Description

 **WARNING**: Use at your own discretion.
-I take no responsibility if anything should happen to your machine while testing or otherwise trying to intsall this extension.
+I take no responsibility if anything should happen to your machine while testing or otherwise trying to install this extension.

 I have confirmed this to be working on my machine running MacOS El Capitan (10.11.6) and Sierra (10.12.3) with the below instructions.